jvd33/ClassicThreat/README.md

 To report bugs/errors, simply open an issue on GitHub stating the issue, repro steps, and any other applicable information.

 ### Todos
- - Calculate DPS needed to rip given the TPS per class
- - Bear tanks
- - Paladin tanks? (lol memespec)
  - Split TPS across individual mobs in the boss encounters (e.g. Lucifron TPS, Flamewaker 1 TPS, Flamewaker 2 TPS)
- - DPS/TPS correlation, tank survivability, CPM, etc.
+ - DPS/TPS correlation, tank survivability, etc.
  - Literally any other valuable analysis because this is so much easier than using WarcraftLogs
  - Write Tests (lazy)
- - Refactor pretty much all the `core/tasks.py` logic
+ - Add TPS over time graphs

 License
 ----